CCC-Attestation/formal-spec-TEE/README.md

 ## Important results
 - We formally prove the insecurity of the TCB claimed by Intel for TDX (see [here](https://web.archive.org/web/20230115222916/https://cdrdv2-public.intel.com/690419/TDX-Whitepaper-30Aug2021.pdf)).
 This was reported to Intel and fixed in the latest specs.
 - We formally prove that architecturally-defined attestation does not provide authentication property.
+- Ambiguities found during the process of formalization in Arm's and Intel's specification of CCA and TDX attestation are summarized in Sections III.H and IV.H (plus Appendix A), respectively, in the [paper](https://ieeexplore.ieee.org/document/10373038).
+These have been reported to the respective vendors.
 - The lead author (Muhammad Usama Sardar) noticed the lack of transparency in Intel's documentation process for TDX where Intel updates all the TDX white papers and specifications on the same URLs (with the older version of specs just disappearing), e.g., [Intel TDX white paper](https://web.archive.org/web/20230000000000*/https://cdrdv2.intel.com/v1/dl/getContent/690419) and [TDX Module base specs](https://web.archive.org/web/20230515000000*/https://www.intel.com/content/dam/develop/external/us/en/documents/intel-tdx-module-1.5-base-spec-348549001.pdf).
 He reported this to Intel privately and later [publicly](https://lists.confidentialcomputing.io/g/attestation/topic/full_transparency_of_intel/99387880) in June 2023.

 <!---